Corchorus olitorius: Cultivation

-Plant protection
+Pests and diseases

 The most serious pests are nematodes from the genus Meloidogyne, leaf-eating beetles and caterpillars.
 If it is dry, eight to ten weeks after planting, yield losses can occur due to leaf bugs and spider mites attacks resulting in terminal shoot wilt.
 Damage by nematodes can be minimized by crop rotation.
 Application of insecticides is also possible, but agent and application time should be chosen carefully since the leaves are harvested for consumption.
 Attacks were also observed by weevils species (Myllocerus spp.), semilooper (Anomis sabulifera), and yellow mites (Polyphagotarsonemus latus).
 Diseases (bacterial and viruses infections) are not as serious as pests (insect and nematode attacks).
 Seedling damp-off occurs but can be reduced by good drainage and cultivation in humus-rich soils with adequate water holding capacity.
 Attacks by Sclerotium rolfsii in dry weather of the late season can lead to wilts at the stem collar.
 Anthracnose spots caused by Colletotrichum gloeosporioides may infect the crop but can be easily controlled by spraying copper oxychloride.